- When is your next application period?

 Applications for fall 2023 admission will open on October 1, 2022 and will close in mid-January.

 Applications are completed online through the UCSC Division of Graduate Studies.
-For information about the application process, visit the Division of Graduate Studies website.
+For information about the application process and to apply, visit the Division of Graduate Studies admissions website.
 If reapplying to the program, a new application must be submitted.

 No. Students are admitted into the program only once per year, into the fall quarter only.

 No. Full time enrollment in the program is a requirement.
-NO EXCEPTIONS!
+No exceptions are available for this.

 We cannot defer admission.
 An applicant who is unable to accept admission for the year in question can reactivate the application for the following fall term.
 However, while the applicant has a very good chance of again being offered admission, there is no guarantee this will happen.

 - Do I need to have experience in documentary production?

 Yes.
 You need to have some production experience in film/video production, photography, or new media/digital media.
 Experience in radio/audio, museum installation, oral history or creative non-fiction/ethnography may be considered on a case-by-case basis.